redhat-developer/intellij-knative/README.md

 The user is prompted to run the function first before invoking it, if the function is not running.
 This improves the overall experience during invoke calls.

-### 1.1.0

 ### Invoke fuction

 It is possible to invoke a local/remote function directly from the IDE

 ![](images/1.1.0/knative1.gif)

-### Create new function enabled in all JetBrains IDE

-The `New Function` action have been extended to all JetBrains IDEs

-### Discovering existing CLIs and downloading missing ones have been improved

-The CLIs needed for the plugin to work are now downloaded on background without freezing the IDE.
-It has also been enhanced the way already-installed CLIs are discovered.

-### Known issues discovered by using `func` CLI 0.23.1

-To overcome a visualization issue during the execution of the deploy command, this is run with the `-v` verbose flag [#974](https://github.com/knative-sandbox/kn-plugin-func/issues/974)

-### 1.0.0

-The new release supports Knative Functions, enabling the development and deployment of Functions directly from IntelliJ.

 ### Create new function